 7.9 The Race Committee may make changes to the schedule at any time, including using the lay day should it be considered necessary.

-8.1 Boats will be handicapped as shown below.
+8.1 Boats will be rated or handicapped as shown below.

 |Class||Rating or Handicap System||Scheduled Races|